Investin-pro/Investin_docs/docs/investor.md

 === "Solana"

     ```yaml
-    the fund is a program derived account(PDA)
+    the fund is a program derived address(PDA)
     ```

 === "Solidity"